Trophonius: In the classical tradition

 "To descend into the cave of Trophonios" became a proverbial way of saying "to suffer a great fright".
 This saying is alluded to in Aristophanes' Clouds.

 Several ancient philosophers, including Heraclides Ponticus, wrote commentaries on the cult of Trophonios that are now lost.
 Trophonios has been of interest to classical scholars because the rivers of Lethe and Mnemosyne have close parallels with the Myth of Er at the end of Plato's Republic, with a series of Orphic funerary inscriptions on gold leaves, and with several passages about Memory and forgetting in Hesiod's Theogony.
 The Hellfire Club once constructed a "Cave of Trophonius" with obscene wall-paintings in which to conduct their revels.
-The philosopher Soren Kierkegaard references "the cave of Trophonius" when discussing his childhood and later philosophical revelations in his work Either/Or.
+The philosopher Søren Kierkegaard references "the cave of Trophonius" when discussing his childhood and later philosophical revelations in his work Either/Or.
 The philosopher Friedrich Nietzsche makes a reference to "Trophonius" in the preface to his Daybreak, alluding to his labor in the "underground" of moral prejudices.